 National Turtle Symposium

-The organization has successfully conducted two National Symposium in the years 2020 and 2021.
+The organization has successfully conducted four National Symposium since 2020 until 2023.
 The symposiums were organized in Collaboration from different national and international stake holders for turtle conservation.
 The programs have been conducted on 23rd of May every year marking the World Turtle Day.
 ENPROSC has been successful in integrating .
 Read more of the programs by clicking in the link below:

 Croaking Monsoon is our signature program organized in collaboration with academic sector alongside other conservation stakeholders.
 The program was initiated in 2013 by Companions for Amphibians and Reptiles of Nepal (CARON) which has now been handed over to ENPROSC.
 The program focuses on study of frogs and has been successfully run throughout Nepal with Collaboration from different partners, stakeholders and volunteers.
 The program was initially launched as Kathmandu Amphibian Survey and has been continued every year.
 The program is a continuing program which aims on conservation of frogs (you may find different opportunities to participate in the program being conducted this year by clicking on the opportunities tab.
 Read more of the current project on our on going activities tab or click below to get redirected to open access data from our past programs.

 Starting from 2017, ENPROSC has been training interns every year.
 Four batches of young enthusiastic environmentalists have already been trained in our premises using the various facilities we have provided.
 These interns have intern designed state of the art programs which includes participatory approach for sustainability.
 The interns have designed programs that utilize waste in the past.
 Read more of the program organized by present batch of interns i.e. Blog competition with eco friendly rewards.
 Some of these achievements include